xsuite/xsuite/docs/internal_record.rst

 Data recording in beam elements
 ===============================

+.. contents:: Table of Contents
+    :depth: 3

-Xsuite beam elements can store data in dedicated data structures stored in a specific io_buffer handled by the tracker.
-This feature is illustrated in the following three examples.
+Xsuite beam elements can store data in dedicated data structures allocated in a specific io_buffer handled by the tracker.
+This feature is illustrated in the following three examples, which cover the storage of data into one or multiple data tables for a given element type and the usage of data recording for elements used within a tracker and in standalone mode.

 Recording of an individual table
 ================================